How To Answer Interview Questions About Travel in 6 Steps

 In this article, we describe why employers ask interview questions about travel, describe how to answer them and provide example answers to help you prepare to discuss this topic with a hiring manager.

 Why employers ask interview questions about travel

-Employers ask interview questions about travel to learn more about your flexibility.
-If you're applying to a job that requires quite a bit of travel, employers may want to make sure you can go on last-minute business trips.
+Employers ask interview questions about travel to learn more about your willingness to visit new locations, determine whether you're a good fit or learn if interested in professional opportunities abroad.
+If you're applying for a role that requires a significant amount of travel, employers may want to make sure you can go on last-minute business trips.
 They may also ask travel-related questions to see if you have previous travel experience.
-They may be looking for a candidate who is comfortable traveling on their own and navigating new places.
+Companies may look for a candidate who feels comfortable traveling on their own and navigating new places.

 Related: Travel Jobs: Are They Right For You?

 Follow these steps when answering questions about travel:

 1. Be honest about your availability

 When employers ask about your availability for travel, be honest and give them a realistic answer.
 This can help you prevent yourself from over-committing and agreeing to an amount of travel that doesn't suit your lifestyle.
 Instead of making it seem like you can go away all the time, let the employer know how often you're willing to go on business trips.
 If the employer offers you the position, it's a good idea to reiterate your availability in writing as well.